-- U.S. citizenship is required prior to commissioning. - Be at least 17 years of age with consent at time of contracting and no more that 30 years of age at time of commissioning. - Be a full time student at UOG, GCC, or a combination of the two. - Not be convicted of a felony. - Be approved by the Professor of Military Science. - Specific questions regarding the above criteria should be directed to the Military Science department at (671) 734-3000.
+- U.S. citizenship is required prior to commissioning. - Be at least 17 years of age with consent at time of contracting and no more than 32 years of age at time of commissioning. - Be a full time student at UOG, GCC, or a combination of the two.
+Or be a full time student at the Northern Marianas College (NMC). - Not be convicted of a felony. - Be approved by the Professor of Military Science. - Specific questions regarding the above criteria should be directed to the Military Science department at (671) 734-3000.